How to prevent users removing security from PDF files

 - add watermarks to your PDFs that contain the recipient’s information (to discourage sharing).
 Generic please do not copy text is unlikely to be effective.

 If you follow these best practices, there’s a lower chance that somebody will intercept and gain access to your documents.
 Unfortunately, there’s little you can do to stop users who are authorized to view your documents from editing them or sharing them with unauthorized ones.
-Even user identifying watermarks won’t go that far, as they can be removed using PDF editing software.
+Even user-identifying watermarks won’t go that far, as they can be removed using PDF editing software.

-To truly stop prevent users from removing PDF security, you’ll have to start looking at third-party software and services that don’t use passwords for protection.
+To truly stop users from removing PDF security, you’ll have to start looking at third-party software and services that don’t use passwords for protection.

-PDF security plugins
+The problem with PDF security plugins

 Secure data rooms have a more interesting proposition: what if you allowed users to open PDF files, but only on a secure server that you control?
-Theoretically, this would mean that anybody outside of the organization that wishes to view your documents would be subject to the same level of oversight and access control as your employees, with tools to prevent the copying of files to external devices.
+Theoretically, this would mean that anybody outside of the organization who wishes to view your documents would be subject to the same level of oversight and access control as your employees, with tools to prevent the copying of files to external devices.
 Usually, this is offered as a service by a data room provider, who will allow you to rent a secure server in the cloud that already has access controls applied and a shiny interface to boot.

-Unfortunately, while data rooms may be useful in certain circumstances, they alone do not prevent unauthorized users from gaining access to files or copying them.
+Unfortunately, while data rooms may be helpful in certain circumstances, they alone do not prevent unauthorized users from gaining access to files or copying them.
 Usually, access to the secure server space is authenticated via a username and password combination.
 This can be shared with unauthorized users just as a PDF password can.
 While yes, measures like IP address restrictions can be implemented, these can also be spoofed through the use of a VPN.

 There are other issues with data rooms, too: